2e3s/awatcher/README.md

 ### Bundle with built-in ActivityWatch

-This is a single binary to run **awatcher** with the server without changing system and ActivityWatch configuration, when only tracking activity windows and idle state is needed.
+This is a single binary to run **awatcher** with the server without changing system and ActivityWatch configuration.
 The bundle is **aw-server-rust** and **awatcher** as a single executable.
 The data storage is compatible with ActivityWatch and **aw-server-rust** (**aw-server** has a different storage), so this can later be run as a module for ActivityWatch.

+External modules are run like in the original ActivityWatch distribution by looking at `$PATH` and running all binaries which start with `aw-`.
+They are controled from the tray, no additional configuration is necessary.

 ## Supported environments